How much does a house extension cost in New Zealand?back to estimates list

 Do I need to re-clad my home when doing a house extension?

-If you do need to replace your cladding, take a look at our house re-cladding project estimates for pricing and options for the different materials available.
+If you do need to replace your cladding, take a look at our house re-cladding case studies for pricing and options for the different materials available.
 The right kind of cladding will keep your home weathertight and good looking for years to come.
 Timber has long been the cladding of choice in New Zealand as it’s extremely resilient and versatile.
 Cedar is often left unpainted while other woods need to be repainted or stained on a regular basis, thus incurring regular maintenance costs.
 Man-made weatherboards may be a suitable and budget-friendly alternative.
 They are low-maintenance and come in horizontal and vertical styles.
 All you will need to do to maintain your home is to give it an occasional wash.

 How to save money on the interior finish when doing a house extension